learn-co-curriculum/javascript-turning-api-responses-into-views/README.md

 Okay.
 So the basic unit of display in a bookstore is a bay of shelves.
 Each bay has a number of shelves that fit a number of books.
-A certain number of books are shelved "facing", that is, turned so that we can see the cover, and the rest are shelved the standard way with the spine out.
+A certain number of books are shelved "facing," that is, turned so that we can see the cover, and the rest are shelved the standard way with the spine out.